Q3 Curve thumbnail

 On April 28th, President Trump signed an Executive Order that places a renewed and increased focus on enforcement of the English proficiency standard.

-The order states that within 60 days, the Department of Transportation and FMSCA shall begin enforcing this requirement, placing non-compliant drivers out-of-service.
+The order stated that within 60 days, the Department of Transportation and FMSCA were to begin enforcing this requirement, placing non-compliant drivers out-of-service.
+With the enforcement deadline starting at the tail end of Q2, we could see some capacity attrition by the end of Q3.

 Truckload Trends: Key Takeaways

-- We’re as close to equilibrium, in terms of carrier supply and shipper demand, as we’ve been in over two years.
+• We’re as close to equilibrium, in terms of carrier supply and shipper demand, as we’ve been in over two years.
 Relatively speaking, the capacity situation is much more fragile than at this time last year.
-With a continued difficult landscape for carriers, and (in many cases) decreasing 2025 contract rates setting in, it could set the stage for volatility later in 2025.
+With a continued difficult landscape for carriers, it could set the stage for volatility at the end of 2025.

 We’ve covered the macroeconomic environment, and key trends — but where does it leave us going forward?